rnleach/elk/README.md

 ### Version 2.1.0 - IN PROGRESS
   - (XXXX-XX-XX) NOTES ON REVISIONS
   - Added functions to parse string into int64_t or double values.
+  - Trimmed down dependencies on the standard library.

 ### Version 2.0.0
   - (2023-09-23) Major revision.